“Deep in the sea are riches beyond compare.

 Idries Shah.
 A Perfumed Scorpion.

-The following phrases were said in relation to chess, but how much more can they be applied to Quaternity:
+The following phrases were originally said about chess, but how much more profoundly do they apply to Quaternity:

 “…About a thousand years ago, the Persian writer, scholar, and theologian Abul-Qasim ar-Raghib al-Isfahani (who died in 1108) wrote a treatise on the ethics of Shatranj.
 (Chess)